jt151077/adk-customer-complains/README.md

 1. This example is meant to work with `python >= 3.12`
 2. Make sure you have access to `UV` Python package manager in the command line.
 If not install from https://github.com/astral-sh/uv
 3. Check out this repository somewhere where you have a terminal access `git clone git@github.com:jt151077/adk-customer-complains.git`
 4. For this example you need a GCP Project, as the artifacts will be deployed in Agent Engine, and the GeminiEntreprise provisioned in AI Applications
+5. The MCP Toolbox Server deployed in the example, uses Cloud Run (unauthenticated, for simplicity).
+Your project will have allow public IP access, which could potentially be restricted by the org policy 'Domain restricted sharing'

 ## Setup